bazar-labs/protocol/README.md

 - use ` forge install` with `--no-commit`
-- never user import remappings
+- never use import remappings